HERO Alliance: Home-ownership Assistance in Colorado

-Homeowner?
-The HERO Alliance is a nonprofit organization that provides people with disabilities who are seeking home-ownership in the State of Colorado with resources, education, and assistance.
+The HERO Alliance, "Home-ownership Education and Resource Opportunities," is a nonprofit organization that provides people with disabilities who are seeking home-ownership in the State of Colorado with resources, education, and assistance.
 HERO has been helping low-income people with disabilities by empowering them with assistance and information they need to achieve home-ownership since the year 1992.
+Since that time, the organization has helped more than 1,800 people and families to become successful homeowners.

 HERO is a collaboration of people with disabilities, lenders, realtors, advocates, government personnel, and others who have committed themselves to the creation of homeownership opportunities for people with disabilities who have low-incomes in Colorado.
 The organization has demonstrated that collaboration reduces the barriers to homeownership while information builds confidence and self-sufficiency.
 The organization offers people with disabilities some different programs.